CarolinaSantanaOliveira/assignments/CV.md

 **MSc Economics - Track Behavioral Economics, Tilburg University** *2016-2017*

   - A/B testing
-  - Master thesis "Herding and the effect of experts on online movie ratings"
+  - Master's thesis "Herding and the effect of experts on online movie ratings"

 **B.A in Economics, Pontifical Catholic University of Rio de Janeiro (PUC-Rio)** *2012-2016*